 For example, for the Question below, authors would want screen readers to read out "__________" as "blank" instead of it being read out as underscore, underscore, underscore.... in the Question's stimulus.

-Figure 1: Case where an author would want the screenreader to read aloud something else than the actual visible text.
+Figure 1: case where an author would want the screenreader to read aloud something other than the visible text.